danujamayadunne/Craftly/README.md

 ## CraftlyPost

 This is a simple web-based tool for creating social media posts for creators.
-See [demo](https://mayadunneandco.com/lab/post-maker).

 Built with Bootstrap 5 and Next.js.